legault/emacs/README.md

 # A quick introduction to Emacs

-This repository contains links and files that may help you get started with using Emacs.
+This repository contains links and files that will help you get started with using Emacs.

 ## Download and Installation